Nonprofit Initiatives at Colorado College

 Learn more about NPI @ CC partners here.

-This program provides opportunities for students to experientially learn, gain excitement for, and catalyze their leadership careers in the nonprofit sector and investment in social impact by focusing on philanthropy and giving, nonprofit leadership, and board governance.
+This program provides opportunities for students to experientially learn, gain excitement for, and catalyze their leadership careers in the nonprofit sector and investment in social impact by focusing on philanthropy and giving and board governance.

-Learn about additional NPI @ CC opportunities here.
+Learn about these additional NPI @ CC opportunities here.

 NPI @ CC Leadership